How to stand on a skateboard

 Best Beginner Skateboard

-Placing of feet:
+Placing of Feet:

 Stand with both your feet shoulder width apart.
 This will help you balance over the skateboard much better by using your base support.

-Front foot:
+Front Foot:

 Put your front foot on the front of the truck.
 You can check if you have placed the foot in the right place by checking the bolts on the skateboard deck.

-Bending of feet:
+Bending of Feet:

 Bend your feet to an angle of 45 degrees.
 Make sure not to twist your knees.